adeira/universe/src/rossum-sheets/README.md

 ```

 Note that when the condition (`fx`) is false then the field is automatically shown again.

-_TODO: what if this is not a desired behavior?_

 ## Migrating from existing extensions